Georgia woman facing ‘longest sentence’ for leaking to media

 Former CIA officer Jeffrey Sterling in 2015 received 3 ½ years in prison for leaking details of a secret mission to thwart Iran’s nuclear ambitions.
 CIA veteran John Kiriakou received 2 ½ years in prison in 2013 for leaking a covert officer’s identity to a reporter.

+Winner’s defense lawyers noted in their own court filing Wednesday that prior leak prosecutions resulted in less severe penalties than what she has agreed to, “including cases where the factual conduct, and information leaked, was arguably worse.”

-In Winner’s case, prosecutors noted the plea deal allowed the U.S. government to avoid disclosing secret information in a public courtroom.
+Prosecutors noted their plea deal with Winner allowed the U.S. government to avoid disclosing secret information in a public courtroom.
 If Winner stood trial, they said, prosecutors would have been forced to reveal the classified report she leaked and have witnesses explain its contents.

 “The Intelligence Community assessed that this further disclosure of the Intelligence Report and explaining its contents would compound the exceptionally grave harm to national security already caused by the defendant,” the prosecutors’ court filing said.